-If you are staring out and have a limited budget umbrella lighting might be your best choice.
+If you are starting out and have a limited budget umbrella lighting might be your best choice.
 You can create good lighting using just one cheap umbrella light.
-Since they are so cheap, you can get an umbrella reflector and swap out the shoot through umbrella on your lamp to get a different lighting effect.
+Since they are so cheap, you can get an umbrella reflector and swap out the shoot-through umbrella on your lamp to get a different lighting effect.

 But if you need more control over where you place your light the directionality of a softbox would be your choice.
 Add a grid and you can light your subject without throwing light anywhere else.
-The downside is that the light will be more bulky and more expensive.
+The downside is that the light will be bulkier and more expensive.